digital-blueprint/toolkit/packages/notification/README.md

 # Notification Web Component
-# TODO: Add a more detailed explanation on how to add icons
+# TODO: Add a more detailed explanation on how to add notifications

 You can install this component via npm: